tangqi/tangqi.github.io/src/spring-2025.md

 * Some basic knowledge in Linux

 ## Topics
-* Computer architecture and networks
+* Overview of single processor computing
-* Parallel algorithms
+* Introduction to git and PACE
-* Performance modeling
+* Parallel programming and theory
 * Distributed memory (MPI) programming
 * Multithreaded (OpenMP) programming
 * GPU (CUDA) programming
-* Parallel scientific applications
+* Practical tools and scientific applications (debugger, Kokkos, PETSc, Cabanna, etc)

 ## Grading
 The weights for the course grade are as follows.